10 Ways Uber and Lyft Riders Can Get Banned

 How Uber and Lyft Riders Can Get Banned

-Uber and Lyft are considered as two of the top competitors for rideshare services in the United States.
-They both offer a simple solution for people who are looking for a safe way to travel.
+Uber and Lyft are considered as two of the top competitors for rideshare services in the United States, but despite that ubiquity Uber and Lyft riders can get banned.

 Although these two rideshare companies have established several rules and regulations to maintain a safe environment during trips, there have been many reports of drivers and riders who have committed reckless actions that have resulted in unfortunate circumstances, such as motor vehicle accidents, sexual assaults, and physical assaults.

 Those who have been harmed or involved in an accident due to a negligent rideshare driver or rider are qualified to file a personal injury claim against the party at-fault for damages.
 At West Coast Trial Lawyers, our skilled Uber and Lyft accident attorneys are available 24/7 to offer assistance to victims who are in need of legal representation.
 We will strengthen your claim and negotiate with insurance companies to get you a fair settlement offer.

 If you are interested in using our services, you may contact our personal injury law firm by calling 213-927-3700 or filling out our quick contact form.

 10 Uber Rider Violations in 2022

 - Requesting a ride that is designed to fit less riders than the actual group size.
 It is considered a violation to request a ride for a party with more riders than seats available.
 Many times, riders will order the basic rideshare service, UberX or Lyft, which can seat four riders at maximum, and will attempt to fit a party of five or more inside.
 Riders should always make sure that they order the correct service that is appropriate for the number of riders they want to include in the same ride.
 They should consider ordering an UberXL or Lyft XL so that everybody in their party can travel safely.